Drowningman: Revelation Records era (1999–2001)

 Simon Brody described the emerging band on the Revelation Records website in the following fashion:

 A first full U.S. tour with The Dillinger Escape Plan was embarked on to support the release.
-Soon after returning, production of the Rock And Roll Killing Machine record began in Washington, D.C. at the Salad Days Studio.
+Soon after returning, production of the Rock and Roll Killing Machine record began in Washington, D.C. at the Salad Days Studio.
 A great deal of technical difficulty was encountered; Simon Brody had claimed in interviews the stressed work environment caused the tempo of many of the songs to rush and that record lost some of the previous efforts melodic counterpoint.
 Still, it was well received, earning a 10/10 in respected extreme music magazine Terrorizer and finding its way into many publications' top ten lists for 2001.

-Aside from making regular appearances at Hellfest, Krazy Fest 4, Monster Fest and The New England Metal and Hardcore Festival, Drowningman began touring extensively in support of this latest record.
+Aside from making regular appearances at Hellfest, Krazy Fest, Monster Fest and The New England Metal and Hardcore Festival, Drowningman began touring extensively in support of this latest record.
 They toured with hardcore and metal bands as varied as Earth Crisis, Glassjaw, Shadows Fall, Darkest Hour and Twelve Tribes.
 However, projected gigs for early 2001 were curtailed when the group lost its drummer.
-By May 2001 road action was resumed with regular partners Darkest Hour on the "Bro-Down 2001" tour.
+By May 2001, road action was resumed with regular partners Darkest Hour on the "Bro-Down 2001" tour.

-Later Recordings and First Break-Up (2002)
+Later recordings and first breakup (2002)

 The band then recorded an EP for Equal Vision Records which was released in 2002 entitled Drowningman Still Loves You.